kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 ```
 The only section you need to modify here is the `serviceName` key.
 Note that this name needs to be unique across OM platform Test Suite name.

-Once you have defined your source configuration you'll need to define te processor configuration.
+Once you have defined your source configuration you'll need to define the processor configuration.
 ```yaml
 processor:
   type: "orm-test-runner"